Justinon/nyt-crossword-to-kindle/README.md

    - On Windows, type `cd C:\Users\YourName\Downloads\nyt-crossword-to-kindle` (replace with your actual folder path).
 3. Once you are in the correct folder, type the following command and press Enter:
      ```
-     docker compose up --force-recreate
+     docker compose up -d --force-recreate
      ```
-     This will run the program.
-If everything is successful, the output should resemble this:
+     Your program is now running.
+Lets check its output:
      ```
+     docker compose logs -f
+     ```
+     If everything is successful, it should resemble this:
+     ```
      crossword-sender  | -----------------CROSSWORD SENDER STARTING-----------------
      crossword-sender  | Kindle email address: myawesomekindleemail@kindle.com
      crossword-sender  | Defaulting to today's date (2025-09-20) for puzzle...
+     crossword-sender  | Checking NYT cookies are present...
-     crossword-sender  | Refreshing cookies to ensure they will not expire...
+     crossword-sender  | Validated NYT cookies.
+Refreshing to ensure they will not expire...
      crossword-sender  | Cookies refreshed.
      crossword-sender  | Game version selected for date 2025-09-20
      crossword-sender  | Found puzzle for provided date 2025-09-20.
 Downloading.